Wade Dump: Cleanup

 In late 1981 and early 1982, the EPA conducted two emergency cleanups in which workers removed an estimated 5,000 gallons of PCB-contaminated waste, 10,000 gallons of other hazardous wastes for incineration and 155 tons of contaminated solids.

 In 1984, the EPA issued a Record of Decision (ROD) which outlined a long-term plan for the site cleanup which was managed by the PADEP.
 The work took place in 1987.
 Tires, tankers, debris piles, and buildings were removed, decontaminated, and disposed of.
 Contaminated soil was removed to depths with acceptable levels of contamination or to the level of the water table.
 The site was leveled, filled and graded, then covered with topsoil and seeded to minimize erosion.
 Thirteen separate monitoring wells were installed in order to collect groundwater sampling and conduct testing for contaminants.
 The EPA, in conjunction with the state, removed the site from the National Priorities List in 1989.

 21st century

 In 2004, with EPA and state approval, the site was given drainpipes to clear stormwater and paved with asphalt to create a parking lot for the city's Barry Bridge Park.

 In 2008, the Barry Bridge Park site adjacent to Wade Dump was selected as the site of Subaru Park, home of the Philadelphia Union Major League Soccer franchise.

 In 2018, a five-year review of the site concluded that the site continues to be protective of human health and the environment.
 The EPA approved a request from the PADEP to discontinue groundwater monitoring at the site after nearly three decades of sampling data showed that groundwater beneath the site had reached acceptable levels of contamination.
 The remaining wells on the site were decommissioned.
 Periodic inspections are ongoing to ensure proper maintenance of the site.

+In 2012, Stefan Roots published a book titled Toxic Man - the Melvin Wade Story.